We’ll let you decide after you watch highlights from the 2014 Great Race<

 Yes, maximum team participation is encouraged.
 As a matter of fact, according to the Great Race Regulations each X-Cup Team must have a minimum of 2 Navigators.

-Drivers must be at least 21 and less than 25 years old at the start of the Race.
-Navigators must be younger than 22 at the start.
-There is a provision in the Great Race Regulations for younger teams to have an adult (often the faculty advisor) as driver.
+Drivers must be at least 21 years old at the start of the Race.
+There is a provision in the Great Race Regulations for younger teams to have an adult (often the faculty adviser) as driver.

-There are a number of ways to find a car manufactured in 1972 or earlier.
+There are a number of ways to find a car manufactured in 1974 or earlier.
 Your Team might contact the local AACA Region.
 AACA is a nationwide organization of vintage and classic car enthusiast, which supports X-Cup in many areas.
-If you are new to X-Cup Great Race may even be able to connect a qualified Team with a 1928 Ford Model A dedicated to the X-Cup Program.

 The level of expenses largely depends on the size of the Team.
 As the route taken varies from year to year (ie. Route 66 through the American Southwest in 2015), some years may be closer to home than others.
 Lodging and fuel are key expenses.
 Food is largely covered, with many meals provided to the Driver and Navigator during the Race.
 Most X-Cup Teams hold pre-Race fundraisers, and many have hometown sponsors for the competition.